Centre for Ice and Climate > Research

 Climate change: past, present & future

-Climate models and ice core data are used to investigate the mechanisms that governed past climate, thereby improving our ability to predict future climate change.
-Read more
+Climate models and ice core data improves our ability to predict future climate change. -

 Flow of ice

-The flow of ice determines the reaction of ice sheets to changes in climate, and ice flow models are important tools for dating and for understanding ice dynamics.Read more
+Ice flow models are important tools for dating and for understanding ice dynamics.Read more. -

 Reconstructing past atmospheres